The first monument in memory of the Battle of Cēsis and the fallen Estonian soldiers

 Located next to the Veselava cemetery chapel.

-The first monument to the Battle of Cēsis and the fallen Estonian soldiers was unveiled on August 5, 1923.
+The first monument to commemorate the Battle of Cēsis and the fallen Estonian soldiers was unveiled on August 5, 1923.

-The first President of the Republic of Latvia Jānis Čakste and the Estonian Ambassador to Latvia Jūlijs Saljema took part in its opening.
+Its opening was attended by the first President of the Republic of Latvia, Jānis Čakste, and the Estonian Ambassador to Latvia, Jūlijs Saljemā.

-16 Estonian soldiers were buried in the cemetery, who fell in June 1919 in the battles of Cēsis with the Baltic Landesver and the Iron Division.
+The cemetery contains the remains of 16 Estonian soldiers who fell in the battles of Cēsis with the Baltic Landeswehr and the Iron Division in June 1919.
 Four of them were later reburied in their homeland.
-The monument was built on donations collected by locals.
-It was made by craftsman Dāvis Gruzde according to the design of Kārlis Bierņš, the owner of Ķikuri houses.
+The monument was built with donations collected from local residents.
+It was designed by craftsman Dāvis Gruzde, after the owner of the Ķikuri house, Kārlis Bierņš.

 Used sources and references:

 Lismanis, J. 1915-1920.
-In memory of battles and fallen soldiers: memorial sites of the First World War and the Latvian Liberation Fight.
+In memory of battles and fallen soldiers: Memorial sites of the First World War and the Latvian Liberation Struggle.
 Riga: NIMS, 1999

 http://veselava.lv/i.php?id=53